ThomasMertes/seed7/src/read_me.txt

   LOG2_OF_NEGATIVE_OKAY: TRUE if log2() of a negative number
                          returns NaN.

-  FLOAT_ZERO_DIV_ERROR: Defined if the C compiler classifies a
+  FLOAT_ZERO_DIV_ERROR:
-                        floating point division by zero as fatal error.
+      TRUE if floating point divisions by zero cause compilation errors.

-  CHECK_FLOAT_DIV_BY_ZERO: Defined if a C floating point division
+      Some C compilers check if the dividend is 0.0 and classify a floating point division by zero as fatal compilation error.
+      Some C compilers even trigger wrong behavior if the dividend is 0.0.
+In this case FLOAT_ZERO_DIV_ERROR is also TRUE.
-                           by zero does not return the IEEE 754 values Infinity, -Infinity or NaN.
-In
+      If FLOAT_ZERO_DIV_ERROR is TRUE the generated C code should avoid divisions by zero and generate code to return Infinity, -Infinity or NaN instead.

-                           this case the interpreter checks all
-                           float divisions and returns the correct
-                           result.
-Additionally the Seed7 to C
-                           compiler generates C code, which checks
-                           all float divisions ( / and /:= ) for
-                           division by zero.
-The generated C code should, if executed, return Infinity,
-                           -Infinity or NaN instead of doing the divide operation.
+  CHECK_FLOAT_DIV_BY_ZERO:
+      TRUE if floating point divisions by zero don't conform to IEEE 754.
+      According to IEEE 754 a floating point division by zero should return Infinity, -Infinity or NaN.
+In this case the compiler generates C code, which checks all float divisions ( / and /:= ) for division by zero.
+The generated C code should return Infinity, -Infinity or NaN instead of doing the divide operation.

   PRINTF_MAXIMUM_FLOAT_PRECISION: Precision up to which writing a
                                   float with printf (using format